pepopowitz/pepopowitz.github.com/_src/content/blog/2016/12/ssis-is-annoying.md

 When it crashes, it leaves a process running (SSIS Debug Host) that you have to kill before you can run it again.

+You can only have one Data Flow task open at one time.
+This is incredibly frustrating when you want to "copy" functionality across tasks.

 ### Conclusion

 SSIS, consider me unimpressed.